 It is extremely important, especially today with advancements in DNA testing to consider this as an vital tool in piecing together the branches of our surname.
 At the very least it will add weight to your documentation as to the relationships you have built in your tree.
-If you are considering DNA testing, and I hope you do, please join the MacFarlane DNA project at FamilyTree DNA.
-The group is managed by excellent, well informed administrators that will guide you through this very interesting, exciting and rewarding journey in you genealogy research.
-Join here MacFarlane FamilyTree DNA Project
+If you are considering DNA testing, and I hope you do, please join the Sproul DNA project at FamilyTree DNA.
+The group is managed by excellent, well informed administrators that will guide you through this very interesting, exciting and rewarding journey in your genealogy research.
+Join here Sproul FamilyTree DNA Project.

 Recently I tested the 37 marker test through FamilyTree DNA.
 I have a positive result for the Sproul/Sprowl modal.
 The predicted SNP (Single Nucleotide Polymorphism) haplogroup is R-P311.
 Currently I’m testing for the SNP R-P312 to determine if the Sproul line is Germanic or from a more Atlantic origin.
 I hope to have the results for that in the next month.
 The plan is to follow our Y-tree as far back into our ancient lineage as possible.
 If you’d like to know more about my experiences with this project please feel free to email me or leave a comment below.

 To see the burial location of an ancient R-U106 ancestor click the following link and select “RISE98, Battle Axe/Nordic LN, 2275-2032 BC” from the menu to the right (very last link in the light green section) Ancient Rise98 Burial.
 The man buried in this grave is of the Haplogroup U106, which is the same Haplogroup as Sproul.
 I’m not suggesting we are descended from this individual but of the same geographic area of the Germanic tribes.
 Further SNP testing will need to be done to try and chisel down a more specific ancient ancestry.